sugarlabs/terminal-activity/README.md

 How to use?
 ===========

-Terminal is part of the Sugar desktop.
+Terminal is part of the Sugar desktop and is always included.
 Please refer to;

 * [How to Get Sugar on sugarlabs.org](https://sugarlabs.org/),
 * [How to use Sugar](https://help.sugarlabs.org/),